Skip to content

 Walks every tests/**/test_*.py file under project_path, collects ImportFrom nodes that reference first-party packages and flags each underscore-prefixed alias.
 Dunders are always ignored; _UPPER_CASE constants are ignored unless include_constants is True.

 Returns a :class:CheckResult with passed=True when no private imports are found.
-Otherwise details["findings"] lists each offending import (test file, line, source module, symbol, and resolved kind) and details["score"] reports a 100-point score penalised by _SCORE_PENALTY per finding.
+Otherwise details["findings"] lists each offending import (test file, line, source module, symbol, and resolved kind) and score reports a 100-point score penalised by _SCORE_PENALTY per finding.

 Source code in packages/axm-audit/src/axm_audit/core/rules/test_quality/private_imports.py